-Wounded Warrior Receives Camo Wheels Before Memorial Day
+Wounded Warrior Receives a Camo Wheelchair Van Before Memorial Day

 A hero is someone who has laid it all on the line for something greater than themselves, someone who serves a greater cause.
 The United States Marine Corps is a team of such brave heroes.
 BraunAbility had a special privilege to provide a special, one-of-a-kind Honda Entervan to one hero who was injured in the line of duty.

 Lance Corporal Michael DeLancey, a veteran of both Afghanistan and Iraq, was the recipient of this special event.
-DeLancey now works with the Wounded Warrior Project assisting his fellow war veterans.
+DeLancey has worked with the Wounded Warrior Project assisting his fellow war veterans.
 He received a special low-cost lease on the vehicle.
 The design is exclusive to the model he received.

 We celebrate how the life you live embodies the definition of ability.
 A core value of our brand is Believe in Your Ability.
 Its who we are; it's in our name, after all, said Kevin McMahon, executive vice president of sales and marketing.
 We salute the work you do and will continue to do in the veteran community and beyond.

 BraunAbility staff attended the presentation ceremony and had time to extend their thanks to BraunAbility staff veterans and for Wounded Warriors like DeLancey.